nielsbasjes/logparser/README.md

 Simply type : mvn package
 and the whole thing should build.

-Java, Apache {Hadoop, PIG, Hive, Flink, Beam}
+Java, Apache {Hadoop, PIG, Hive, Drill, Flink, Beam}
 ===
 I'm a big user of bigdata tools like Apache Pig, Hadoop, Hive, etc. .
 So in here are also a Hadoop inputformat, a Pig Loader and a Hive/HCatalog Serde that are wrappers around this library.